 The government wishes to adopt a more systematic approach to training and development.
-Working closely with the Somali training institutes, we will co-develop curricula and course that are commensurate with manpower needs.
+Working closely with the Somali training institutes in the short term, we will co-develop curricula and course that are commensurate with manpower needs.
 Secondly, internal government training capacity needs to be established to ensure government specific elements can be transmitted consistently to the staff member.
-The governments will development a training and development strategy by 2018.
+The FGS will development a training and development strategy by 2018.